 People have been telling me to read Antifragile: Things that Gain From Disorder (2014) by Nassim Taleb since the book came out because he’s into Stoicism.
 I’ve finally had a chance to read it so here’s my latest quasi-review.
-I say that because rather than talk about the whole book I’m just going to write a bit more informally about my impressions, mainly regarding what he says about Stoicism.
+I’m calling this a “sort-of” review, not a full review, because rather than talk about the whole book I’m just going to write a bit more informally about my impressions, mainly regarding what he says about Stoicism.

 First of all, though, a caveat.
 Taleb’s writing has a reputation for being hard to review.
 His style (it seems to me) is idiosyncratic, disorganized, bombastic, refreshing, confrontational, iconoclastic, etc. Arguably that makes the book more engaging, although it can also be frustrating at times.
 Maybe in smaller doses.
 (Likewise, I don’t mind the occasional song by Björk but I don’t know if I could sit through a whole album.)

-I think it’s fair to say that Taleb has become notorious for his rather scathing attacks on people (e.g., “Fragilistas”) who he thinks are idiots.
+I think it’s fair to say that Taleb has become notorious for his scathing attacks on people (e.g., “Fragilistas”) who he thinks are idiots.
 (Or who happen not to agree with him, depending on how you look at it.)
 Well, you know, call me old fashioned but, whatever he thinks, that doesn’t really seem to me to be the healthiest attitude for an author to adopt.
 I’m pretty sure it just stifles discussion and proper evaluation of his writing.
 Don’t get me wrong, there are lots of people out there, including plenty of academics, who say things so stupid it barely seems worth anyone’s effort to respond.
 However, there’s got to be a better way of dealing with people who get on your goat.
+Personally, I don’t think it’s healthy to dismiss most critics as just not “getting” what you mean, and it’s definitely not a good idea to attack them or try to intimidate them with insults.
+That risks creating an Emperor’s New Clothes situation where genuine flaws in a book, or theory, can become all-too-easily masked and critics silenced — it’s ultimately healthier to encourage serious critics of your work.
 Anyway, that actually leads into the first thing I wanted to say about Antifragile…

 Taleb’s basic concept is that although we all know roughly what it means for something to be fragile we don’t have a word for its opposite.
 We say that something that isn’t fragile is “robust” or “resilient” but that’s just the absence of fragility, says Taleb, not its opposite.
 Something fragile is easily broken by knocks, something robust is impervious to knocks.
 Something that’s the opposite of fragile, though, would actually benefit from knocks and grow stronger.
 So he coins the term “antifragile” to denote this new concept – voila!

-(I’m still undecided about whether this basic premise actually makes sense, to be honest, because, to cut a long story short, whereas Taleb talks about something going from being “fragile” to “antifragile”, I wonder whether we’d not find it more natural, at least in some of these cases, to relabel the stimuli that we were formerly fragile toward as having gone from being “harmful” to “beneficial” – it’s a two-term relationship after all that we’re describing and yet Taleb is focusing on how we label one side but not really how we might shift our way of labelling the other instead.
+(I’m still undecided about whether this basic premise actually makes sense, to be honest, because, to cut a long story short, whereas Taleb talks about something going from being “fragile” to “antifragile”, I wonder whether we’d not find it more natural, at least in some of these cases, to relabel the stimuli that we were formerly fragile toward as having gone from being “harmful” to “beneficial” – it’s a two-term relationship after all that we’re describing and yet Taleb is focusing on how we label one side but not really how we might shift our way of labelling the other.
 A normal serpent is fragile with regard to having its head chopped off but the mythical Hydra, to borrow an example from his book, is antifragile because it grows two heads for each decapitation, and just gets stronger.
 Fair enough, but wouldn’t it be just as easy, if not easier, to say that whereas decapitation is harmful for most creatures it’s actually quite beneficial for the Hydra, who, paradoxically, gains strength as a result?
 That doesn’t require a neologism: it’s just the way we label the stimulus that’s changed not the way we label the subject.
+Taleb’s own example here, in fact, seems to undermine his claim that a neologism is required.
 Like I said, though, I’m still mulling this over…)

 Anyway, that’s really the main theme that runs through the entire book, with a lot of interesting digressions, anecdotes, and other bits and pieces of advice: from weight-lifting to holiday itineraries and beyond.

 Now, Taleb says repeatedly that nature herself is the best example of something antifragile.
 Presumably, in part, because species adapt to adversity and grow stronger as a result.
 So although he doesn’t say this himself, or explain why he doesn’t say it, a number of reviewers seem to have noticed that “antifragility” resembles the concept of evolution or survival of the fittest through natural selection.
 The difference is that antifragility is being used more broadly as a way of understanding life and society in general, on many different levels.
 So it’s surprising that Taleb never touches on “Social Darwinism”, if only to clarify the distinction between his new concept of “antifragility” and the various philosophical ideas that fall under that heading.
-(Note: I should mention that Taleb has an ethic that says it’s wrong to maintain your own antifragility at someone else’s expense.)
+(Note: I should mention that Taleb has an ethic that says it’s wrong to maintain your own antifragility at someone else’s expense, although I think he should still have clarified the difference between what he’s saying, at times, and similar things said in the past by Social Darwinists.)

-However, he never really returns to the subject and basically ignores all of the scientific research on posttraumatic growth, and related findings in psychology.
+Surprisingly, though, he never returns to the subject and basically ignores all of the scientific research on posttraumatic growth, and related findings in psychology.
 Surely some of his readers must be left thinking: “Huh?
 So if this is what you’re talking about, what do all the scientific studies actually tell us about it?”
 A quick search of PubMed, incidentally, shows that there are currently 843 books and scientific journal articles listed that mention posttraumatic growth.
+If you were writing a book all about a new concept you thought you’d discovered and belatedly realized that there was entire field of psychology, with hundreds of studies, already dealing with what you concede to be a broadly similar concept, wouldn’t you go away and read up on it and then go back and revise your book in light of that realization?
+Taleb didn’t, for some reason.

 Anyway, what I really wanted to talk about is his use of Stoic philosophy.
 First, though, another (minor) digression.
 As I was reading Antifragile, although it contains many interesting examples, it struck me that there seemed to be other obvious examples of the central concept that I was surprised Taleb didn’t mention.
 The main one is this.
 For most of my adult life I’ve been a trainer of sorts, in various different contexts.
 I’ve always gathered very detailed feedback from students and read it very closely.
 When running a new course, I’ll gather quantitative and qualitative feedback mid-course so that I have the opportunity to make changes on the fly.
 Some of my colleagues (and competitors) don’t do that.
 I’ve always felt that by avoiding the (perceived) harm (to one’s fragile ego) of reading negative comments they’re basically paying a huge price by missing out on the opportunity to grow and improve as a trainer.
 It prevents their teaching style and their course content from evolving.
 Put another way: inviting criticism is antifragile.
 (It seems to me anyway.)
 It can be painful but it makes you stronger.
 Avoiding exposure to criticism or attacking your critics to shut them down would, by contrast, be fragile – indeed, we often say someone like that has a fragile ego.